analyticsgym/analytics_fundamentals/0_sql/6_text_data.md

 #### LIKE and ILIKE
 - used for matching string patterns
-- combining wildcards used for more dynamic pattern matching
+- can combine with other string functions/wildcards to create complex pattern searches
-- for text search on large datasets, more advance search methods might be needed to avoid performance slowdown
+- for text search on large datasets, more advance search methods and/or non-SQL tool might be needed to avoid performance slowdown
 - LIKE: is case sensitive
 - ILIKE: is not case sensitive